awqx/stat111-2023/mid_prx.knit.md

 ---
-layout: post
-title: Midterm practice
+title: ''
-exam: 1
+author: "Al Xin"
+date: "2023-03-02"
+output:
+  pdf_document: default
+  html_document: default
 ---

+# Midterm practice

 This practice material is expected to take longer than 75 minutes.
 If one problem is  incomplete after 75 minutes you're probably fine for pacing.
 If 2+ problems are unfinished, you may need to drill practice problems for speed so you have time to check answers during the midterm.